2004 Arab Games

-The 10th Pan Arab Games was an international multi-sport event which took place in Algiers, Algeria, between 24 September and 10 October 2004.
+The 10th Arab Games was an international multi-sport event which took place in Algiers, Algeria, from 24 September to 10 October 2004.
 It witnessed the participation of all Arab League members for the first time – 22 countries participated in 26 sports.

 The event was originally scheduled for 2003, but was postponed for a year due to the damage caused by the 2003 Boumerdès earthquake.

 Sports

 The sports programme incorporated 23 sports for elite athletes and three disability sports.
 Further to this, cultural and scientific events were included on the schedule for the 2004 Games.